mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 That's why the [Zen Master](glossary#zen-master) says, it's not so easy to say death itself, raindrops itself.
 While you merge yourself in themselves – exactly there, you cannot say anything at all.

 But the mind is pretty picky.
-Mind is very picky, always picking up.
-That's why you don't know; you're confused.
-But death is a very good example, that's why I always use the example of death.
+Mind is very picky, always picking up; that's why you don't know, you're confused.
+But death is a very good example; that's why I always use the example of death.

 ##### 48:10